eggnogdb/eggnog-mapper/README.md

   sequences are expanded.
 The `arch` database includes all models from all archeal taxonomic levels in eggNOG.

-- taxonomically restricted databases are listed here and can be referred by its code (i.e. maNOG for Mammals).
+- taxonomically restricted databases are listed [here](http://beta-eggnogdb.embl.de/#/app/downloads).
+They can be referred by its code (i.e. maNOG for Mammals).

 To download a given database, execute the download script providing a the list